thaibirding.com by Nick Upton

 Finding Birds

-Finding birds at Hat Nopparat Thara is not a very taxing affair, simply turn up and look acroos the sandflats towards the islands, although there are a few corners that might be worth further investigation.
+Finding birds at Hat Nopparat Thara is not a very taxing affair, simply turn up and look acroos the sandflats towards the islands and walk around in some of the scruffier patches of habitat inland of the beach itself.

-Beach : The beach here doesn't usually get that busy during the day (weekends excepting) and at low tide sand/mud flats are exposed.
-Small numbers of waders feed here, including Kentish Plover, Greater Sand Plover and Lesser Sand Plovers with the occasional Pacific Reef Egret at the shoreline; White-faced Plover has alos been seen here several times.
-The casuarina pines that line the beach don't attract many birds, but Chestnut-headed Bee-eaters do use them for their insect-catching sorties.
+Beach : The beach here doesn't usually get busy in the early morning, but can host a fair number of vistors in the late afternoon, particularly at weekends, and at low tide sand/mud flats are exposed.
+Small numbers of waders feed here at the right time of the year, including Kentish Plover, Greater Sand Plover and Tibetan Sand Plovers with the occasional sighting of White-faced Plover, which is another good bird to look out for.
+Both dark and white morphs of Pacific Reef Egret are frequently seen year-round and Collared Kingfisher will swoop down to snatch small crabs at low tide.
+The casuarina pines that line the beach don't attract many birds, but Chestnut-headed Bee-eaters do use them for their insect-catching sorties and they may hold passage migrants in the morning at the right time of the year.

 Beach Mangroves islands